AhmedNur/WebCrawler/README.md

-A simple web crawler.
-Goes to a given website and records all links found, doing the same for each link found until a given depth is reached.
+A simple web crawler that provides a set of all urls it finds.
+A basic controller and html file are provided for testing.